 - get steering events via virtual joysticks

-- annotate images
+- annotate and overlay images

 - built-in timer to refresh data in intervals (even every 10 ms)